 - The structure must be under constant supervision and control by the operator's representative or, if left to the insured, by someone who has received full and sufficient training in the working of the structure.
-Numbers of supervisors will depend on the number of participants. - Restrict the number of users on the inflatable at the same time to the limit in the manual or on the unit label.
-Don't exceed the user height limit given in the manual or on the unit label and keep bigger users separated from smaller. - Numbers and age groups using the structure at any one time should be limited for safety reasons, varying according to the size of the structure. - Access to the structure must be strictly controlled and spectators must be kept at a safe distance from the structure using a suitable barrier if numbers warrant this. - Ensure users can get on and off safely and that there is safety matting at the entrance in case of falls or ejections.
-These mats should not be more than 5cm in depth. - Users should not wear shoes, should take their glasses off if they can and pockets should be emptied of all sharp or dangerous items. - Users should not eat or drink whilst playing or bouncing and anyone obviously intoxicated should not be allowed on; they are a danger to themselves as much as to others. - Don't let things get too rough and don't let users climb or hang onto the walls.
+Numbers of supervisors will depend on the number of participants and the duration of use. - Restrict the number of users on the inflatable structure in line with information within the Operators Manual or on the structure's label.
+Don't exceed the user height limit given in the manual or on the structure's label and keep bigger users separated from smaller ones. - Numbers and age groups using the structure at any one time should be limited for safety reasons, varying according to the size of the structure. - Access to the structure must be strictly controlled and spectators must be kept at a safe distance from the structure using a suitable barrier if numbers warrant this. - Ensure users can get on and off safely and that there is safety matting at the entrance in case of falls or ejections.
+These mats should not be more than 5cm in depth. - Users should not wear shoes, should remove their glasses, and pockets should be emptied of all sharp or dangerous items. - Users should not eat or drink whilst playing or bouncing and anyone obviously intoxicated should not be allowed on as they are a danger to themselves as much as to others. - Don't let things get too rough and don't let users climb or hang onto the walls.
 Don't let users try to somersault.